ainarsc/bakpaking.com_webapp/src/content/posts/2020/2020-01-05-6000km-long-motorcycle-journey-in-asia-part-2/index.md

 Once I was out of the city the ride was beautiful.
 The road was basically empty with occasional car passing by, plus it was nicely paved.
 I was finally feeling relaxed riding the motorcycle.

 After enjoying this ride for most of the day and feeling excited about arriving early in Kampot I got hit by roadworks that stretched for 20 km all the way to the town.
-It was about 3pm at that point and I thought - no biggie, but this road was so bad that I had to stick to 10-15km/h occasionally stopping because of one way sections.
+This road was so bad that I had to stick to 10-15km/h occasionally stopping because of one way sections.
 Sun was scorching hot and dust was everywhere, this was a completely unpaved road.

 I ended up arriving some time after 5pm and had collected all of the dust in Cambodia.
 I looked ridiculous.
 I parked my motorcycle, grabbed a shower and rewarded myself with a large pint of Cambodian beer at my hostel bar.
 Monkey Republic was the place and it was rather nice, if anyone is looking for accommodation in Kampot.